Captainlonate/not_plutotv_interview/README.md

 Tony G,

 Summary:
-I felt discouraged after we got off the call today.
-In part, due to the time I lost from Codesandbox freezing up.
-But also in part, because I felt like I didn't express myself well.
-So, my goal here is to at least prove to you that I could accomplish / solve all of the problems you had prepared for me.
-OBVIOUSLY, this strategy eliminates the pressure of time and audience, but at least you'll know that I can complete the objectives in *some* amount of time, haha

-Since this was off-script, I had two options.
-  - Cheat, take a lot of time and make something production ready
-  - Try to rush myself, and attempt to answer the questions as if you were here, but I was still on limited time (try to keep it realistic)

-I chose option #2.
-I started completely over.
-I left all the code in the original files, and just used comments to show you where I would have broken it into a separate file.
+I left all the code in the original, single files, and just used comments to show you where I would have broken it into a separate file.

 Time:
 I'd like to say I completed all this in the allotted 30 minute period that we had on the call today, but I didn't.
 It definitely took me longer.
-Do people really complete all of this (including favorites and the generator questions) in 30 minutes?
-Either way, I didn't.
-I spent the most time on the 'favorite' category and on the CSS.
+I spent the most time on the 'favorite' feature.

 Honesty:
 For the App, I did not need to google anything.
-For the Generator questions, I wanted to google yield*, but was honest, and did not, which will likely be reflected in the accuracy of my answer lol
+For the Generator questions, I wanted to google yield*, but remained "honest", and did not, which will likely be reflected in the accuracy of my answer lol
 ```